trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 sidebar_position: 2
 ---

-# Solve Discussion Posts
+# Solve Discussion Questions

 import Auto from '../assets/short_content_auto.png';

 With the right prompting, GPT-3 is very capable of writing short form responses.
 To demonstrate this, I will be looking at **solving discussion questions**, a common weekly assignment in many college courses.
 A response to a discussion question is usually about 100-700 words.
 Longer content can be bit more tricky as LLMs have limited memory and have difficulty understanding the global picture of what they are writing(@jin2022plot).

-Let's look at an example of a basic discussion post question:
+Let's look at an example of a basic discussion question:

 > _"What are the most pressing environmental issues facing our planet today, and what steps can individuals take to help address these issues?"_